All Sampling Methods Produce Outliers: Related Work

 \section{Related Work}

-This paper is an excerpt of my thesis under the advisorship of Leonid A. Levin.
 The study of Kolmogorov complexity originated from the work of~\cite{Kolmogorov65}.
 The canonical self-delimiting form of Kolmogorov complexity was introduced in~\cite{ZvonkinLe70} and treated later in~\cite{Chaitin75}.
-The universal probability $\m$ relies on intuition similar to that of~\cite{Solomonoff64}.
+The universal probability $\m$ was introduced in~\cite{Solomonoff64}.
 More information about the history of the concepts used in this paper can be found the textbook~\cite{LiVi08}.

 Information conservation laws were introduced and studied in~\cite{Levin74,Levin84}.
 Information asymmetry and the complexity of complexity were studied in~\cite{Gacs74}.
 A history of the origin of the mutual information of a string with the halting sequence can be found in~\cite{VereshchaginVi04v2}.